bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+* Communication between hardware and software via drivers
+* Scheduling and prioritizing execution of processes
+* Managing system resources

 2. Describe the job of the Scheduler in the OS in general.

+* ... prioritizing execution of processes? (answered above)

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+* A MLFQ improves on the scheduling model of Round Robin scheduling by using past behavior to predict processes prioritization.
+MLFQ knows that if a process is I/O-bound in the past, it will I/O bound in the future; likewise for CPU-bound processes.
+CPU-bound processes are pushed to lower-priority queues where I/O-bound processes are pushed to higher priority queues.

 ## Programming Exercise: The Lambda School Shell (`lssh`)

 Important Safety Tip: Resist the urge to start coding until you:

 1. Read this complete challenge

 then

 2. Inventory the code and figure out what needs to be written where.

 ### Task 1: Implement the Ability to Execute Arbitrary Commands

 This program implements a new shell that you can use to run commands from in Unix, similar to bash!

 At the end of the day, you should be able to run your shell, then run commands within it like in the following example.